-Woodham Walter as a village is referred to in the Braintree, Brentwood, Chelmsford, Maldoon and Uttlesford Characterisation Assessment document as being an Arcadian settlement.
+Woodham Walter as a village is referred to in the Braintree, Brentwood, Chelmsford, Maldon and Uttlesford Characterisation Assessment document as being an Arcadian settlement.
 It is a typical English Village with outlying groups of settlement; it is distinguished from a Hamlet by the fact that it has its own church and a centre.
 Being a dispersed rural settlement with a central core, it is categorised as 'Rural in a sparse setting' in DEFRA's Rural-Urban Classification for Output Areas in England.
 This is amply illustrated in the adjacent map showing the distribution of defined settlement areas set in amongst extended agricultural land use within the parish boundary.
 In the main this settlement is based around the junctions of roads or isolated such as Retreat Farm and Robin's Wood.

-Whilst Woodham Walter does not have the dramatic scenery of mountains and rocky coasts nor the expansive parkland and dominant landscape inferred by 'Arcadia', the area epitomises all that is best in the Eastern Region of England.
+The Woodham Walter landscape epitomises all that is best in the Eastern Region of England.
 The scenery varies from open farmland to historic woods and includes a canalised river and two well laid out golf courses.
 Long views across open farmland interspersed by small wooded areas are characteristic of the area and can be experienced from all parts of the Village.
 The open farmland is criss-crossed by a significant number of footpaths shown on page 42 and two protected lanes shown on page 20.